 Yogurt is a good due to its smooth consistency and ability to bind & provide a little extra lift.
 I recommend using a plain, unsweetened dairy-free yogurt in your recipes.
 Overall, this option is my least favorite vegan egg substitutes, but it'll get the job done.

-Dairy-free yogurt works best in: waffles, pancakes, cakes, muffins.
+Plant-based/dairy-free yogurt works best in: waffles, pancakes, cakes, loaf breads, muffins.

 10. Vegan Buttermilk

 I absolutely LOVE vegan buttermilk as an egg replacement in baking and cooking.
 It adds moisture to your batter, binds the ingredients together perfectly, and adds some flavor to the final product.

 To create vegan buttermilk, combine 1 cup of your favorite unsweetened, plain non-dairy milk and 1 tablespoon of either apple cider vinegar (my go-to), lemon juice, or white vinegar.
 Let the mixture sit for at least 5 minutes until it thickens up.

 Vegan buttermilk works best in: muffins, pancakes, waffles, breads.

 Check out these recipes that use vegan buttermilk:

 If you try out any of these vegan egg substitutes, or any of the recipes noted, be sure to snap a pic and tag me on Instagram.
 If you have any questions or feedback at all, send me an e-mail or leave a comment and review below.
 I hope you love these egg substitutes as much as I do!